 Findings of a study that was carried out by the American Dental Association in partnership with Oral B and Crest suggested that an individual’s smile stands out as the most physically attractive attribute compared to the person’s other features such as eyes and hair.
 It is, therefore, no wonder that more and more people are making efforts to whiten their teeth.

-In this article, you will learn six critical facts about teeth whitening.
+In this article, you will learn six critical facts about teeth whitening in Mississauga, ON.
 These include the meaning of teeth whitening, why the procedure gets done, the preparation required before teeth whitening, how the process gets carried out, follow-up after teeth whitening, and the benefits and risks involved.

 Teeth whitening is the process of lightening teeth and removing discoloration and stains on the teeth.
 It is one of the most common procedures that dentists perform because of its popularity as a way to improve the way teeth look.